upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 Successfully using APIs to get data is all about knowing the data you need, finding a source for that data, and being able to access it via a URL.

-In order to implement APIs in React, we've also covered two more-technical strategies: leveraging the `componentDidMount` method in React and using `async await` and `try ... catch` to asynchronously request data while handling errors that may result.
+In order to implement APIs in React, we've also covered two more-technical strategies: leveraging the `componentDidMount` method in React and using `fetch()` to asynchronously request data while handling errors that may result.

 At this point, we encourage you to move on to the [NYC Open Data mini-unit](react-nyc-open-data).